thunlp/DocRED/README.md

 ## Important
 Sorry, we have changed the computing method for Ignore  F1.
-The numbers in origin paper and Codalab link will be updated in two days.
+The numbers in origin paper and Codalab link have been updated.

 ## Cite
 If you use the dataset or the code, please cite this paper: